keathley/keathley.github.io/_posts/2021/2021-05-14-good-and-bad-elixir.md

 end
 ```

-This increases the size of the calling function, but the benefit is that you can read this entire function and understand what it's doing.
+This increases the size of the calling function, but the benefit is that you can read this entire function and understand how its handling both good and bad situations.

 ## Don't pipe into case statements

-I used to be on the fence about this but I've seen this abused too many times and in too many ways.
+I used to be on the fence about piping into case statements, but I've seen this pattern abused too many times and in too many ways.
 Seriously y'all, put down the pipe operator and show a little restraint.
-It's better to assign intermediate steps to a variable.
+If you find yourself piping into case, its almost always better to assign intermediate steps to a variable instead

 ```elixir
 # Don't do...